TCDBerenger/experiment/README.md

-# Web Server
+## Web Server for user experiments
-## For Manycore Project Experimentation

 Small web server to be used in conjuction with Apache Solr for running infovis experiments.
 This includes Li'l Brother by Shutterstock for user interaction tracking and visualises the data on a heatmap.